NehaKaranjkar/DATAvis/README.md

 # DATAvis
-A simple tool to visualize samples of vector functions over a multi-dimensional space.
+A simple tool to visualize samples of a vector function over a multi-dimensional space.